1905 South Australian state election

-State elections were held in South Australia on 27 May 1905.
+The 1905 South Australian state election was held on 27 May 1905.
 All 42 seats in the South Australian House of Assembly were up for election.
 The incumbent conservative government led by Premier of South Australia Richard Butler in an informal coalition with the liberals was defeated by the United Labor Party (ULP) led by Leader of the Opposition Thomas Price.
 Each of the 13 districts elected multiple members, with voters casting multiple votes.